 Across both studies, no significant interactions emerged between effort moralization and the actor's gender.
-The only gender-related finding was that, in the work context, female actors received a higher mean rating as cooperation partners.
-Yet, male and female actors were not directly compared.
-This difference can hence not be interpreted as a meaningful difference.
+Regarding core goodness, value commitment, and cooperation satisfaction, the observed effects remained consistent irrespective of whether the actors in the vignettes were two women or two men.
+The only gender-related finding was that, in the work context, female actors were preferred eccived a higher mean rating as cooperation partners over.
+Yet, male actors, irrespective of effort level.
+One possible explanation for this preference is that women are often seen and female actors were not directly compared.
+This difference can hence not be interpreted as more communal and cooperative-traits that are highly valued in collaborative settings (Abele et al., 2008; Hentschel et al., 2019).
+Thus, female actors may have been perceived as better cooperation partners, regardless of how much effort they exerted, a meaningful difference.

-Exploratory interactions of gender in the vignette and rater gender yielded no meaningful results.
-Likewise, gender role beliefs as a moderator remained non-significant.
+Exploratory interactions of gender in the vignette and rater gender yielded no significant meanigful results.
+Likewise, the incorporation of gender role beliefs as a moderator remained non-significant.th

 The absence of these findings is also in line with the absence of meaningful differences in effort manipulation between genders.
-Overall, these findings suggest that the moralization of effort applies independently of gender.
+Overall, these findings suggest that the moralization of effort applies similarly to men and women, reinforcing its role as a broadly relevant evaluative standard for moral character in the work context.
+The absence of independently of gender differences indicates that effort is perceived as a meaningful moral signal regardless of who exerts it, highlighting its stability as a normative criterion.